ZacharyRenshaw/DRIFT/README.md

 # Coding Guidelines

-To maintain a consistent and readable codebase, please follow standard Python coding practices and make sure to add explanatory comments wherever practical.
+To maintain a consistent and readable codebase, please follow standard 'Golang' coding practices and make sure to add explanatory comments wherever practical.
 By contributing to this software, you become a valuable part of the project's community.
 We appreciate your efforts and look forward to collaborating with you!

 If you have any questions or need assistance, feel free to reach out to us through the issue tracker or contact us via email.